Mickey’s Very Merry Christmas Party

 Should Adults Do This?

 We would recommend Mickey’s Very Merry Christmas Party to most adults in Disney.
-The main benefits of the Christmas party are the entertainment, character meets, and short wait times for rides.
+The main benefits of the Christmas party are the entertainment, holiday treats, and character meets.
+These items are exclusively available during the party.
 We will go into each of these items in more detail below.
 Overall, if you love Disney and Christmas, there is a good chance you will enjoy this party.

 Entertainment and Snow

-The two big entertainment items are Mickey’s Once Upon a Christmastime Parade and Holiday Wishes.
-These two items can only be viewed during the Christmas party and between December 22 and December 31, 2018.
-If you are traveling to Disney before December 22nd, your only option to see both of them is at the party.
+The two big entertainment items are Mickey’s Once Upon a Christmastime Parade and Minnie’s Wonderful Christmastime Fireworks.
+2019 is the first year for Minnie’s Wonderful Christmastime Fireworks which replaces Holiday Wishes.
+These two items can viewed during the Christmas party and often run a couple nights around Christmas at Disney World.
+If you are traveling to Disney before December 22, your only option to see both of these shows is at the Christmas Party.

-The other benefit about standing at the end of Main Street is that at the end of Holiday Wishes, Main Street snows.
-Don’t eat the snow, we think it’s basically soap.
+The other benefit about standing at the end of Main Street is that typically at the end of the fireworks, Main Street snows.
+Don’t eat the snow, it’s basically soap.
 But it is beautiful soap snow and definitely worth seeing.
 The snow brings extra holiday magic to Main Street.

 The parade runs twice during the party: 8:30pm and 11pm.
 We strongly recommend the 11pm parade.
 It is far less busy and you won’t have to queue up as long.
 The parade starts in Frontierland and makes its way through Liberty Square.
 It ends by going all the way up Main Street USA.
 We like getting a spot around the hub, so then you are centrally located when the parade is over and want to go to do other activities.